shwetasshinde24/BesFS/index.md

 ### National Research Foundation
 This research was partially supported by a grant from the National Research Foundation, Prime Ministers Office, Singapore under its National Cybersecurity R&D Program (<a href="http://www.comp.nus.edu.sg/~tsunami/">TSUNAMi project, No. NRF2014NCR-NCR001-21 </a>) and administered by the National Cybersecurity R&D Directorate.
 ### National Science Foundation
 This material is in part based upon work supported by the National Science Foundation under Grant No. DARPA N66001-15-C-4066 and Center for Long-Term Cybersecurity.
-Any opinions, findings, and conclusions or recommendations ex- pressed in this material are those of the author(s) and do not necessarily reflect the views of the National Science Foundation.
+Any opinions, findings, and conclusions or recommendations expressed in this material are those of the author(s) and do not necessarily reflect the views of the National Science Foundation.